ogdenpm/intel80tools/Doc/IntelSrc.md

 verify		verifies the build against the reference binary image
 ```

 Note the -j option for make can be used.
-Projects where this would cause a problem have a suitable makefile to protect  against problems.
+Projects where this would cause a problem have a suitable makefile to protect  against it.
 In general this option will greatly speed up the builds.

 In many of the sub directories, the source code is stored in a single packed file, ending with the extension _all.src.
-This makes finding and replacing globally across a project simpler as I do not have a fully fledged IDE for plm source.
-The format of this packed file is documented in [misc.md](misc.md) and tools unpack.exe or unpack.pl can be used to unpack the files, although make will do this automatically.
+This makes finding and replacing globally across a project simpler, as I do not have a fully fledged IDE for plm source.
+The format of this packed file is documented in [misc.md](misc.md) and tools unpack.exe or unpack.pl can be used to unpack the files.
+Note make will use unpack.pl automatically.

 Additionally many of the projects use an automatically generated include file using the ngenpex tool.
 This uses a database of definitions and will expand these into the include file based on identified references.
 By using this approach various changes e.g. parameter or literal renaming, are processed automatically across all the include files.